Understanding the Anatomy of a Tire

 • Tire diameter

-For additional help understanding each of these measurements and choosing your tires you can read our How to Read a Tire Guide
+For a deeper dive into these measurements and choosing your tires, check out our How to Read a Tire Guide

 Making sense of tread patterns